tyea/uncron/README.md

 Uncron is a Laravel package for running scheduled commands without Cron.

-It allows you to run your scheduled tasks in the foreground, just like queued tasks.
+It allows you to run them in the foreground, just like queued jobs.

 ## Requirements